therealozp/class-notes/secure coding/attacks in software.md

-software threats
-attack vectors: how the attack occurs. we could view that there is exactly one high-level attach vector: subverting (undermining) trust that software places in something.
+attack vectors: how the attack occurs. we could view that there is exactly one high-level attack vector: subverting (undermining) trust that software places in something.

 attackers will exploit vulnerabilities (or bugs)